Harpreet-kaur786/Bath-and-Beauty-website/README.md

 •	Description Page: Created the product description page, providing detailed information about each product.

 •	Sign-In/Sign-Out (Registration) Page: Designed the user authentication pages, including registration, sign-in, and    sign-out functionalities.
+•  Responsive pages : Making all the html pages for mobile approach.

 03. Design Principles:
 •  Proximity: Related elements are grouped together to create a visual connection between them.
 For example, on the product description page, the product image, price, and description are placed close to each other to indicate their relationship.